Mary of Woodstock: Early life

-Representative of the order
+Representative of the Order

 Despite being a resident at the priory, Mary began to travel the country.
 She visited her brother Edward in 1293, and regularly attended court, spending five weeks there in 1297, in the run-up to her sister Elizabeth's departure to Holland.
 By the end of the century, she held the post of vicegerent and visitatrix for the abbess, with the right to authorise the transfer of nuns between convents.
 In 1302, her £200 per year was replaced by the rights to several manors and the borough of Wilton, all held on condition that she remain in England.
 However, she ran up considerable dice gambling debts while visiting her father's court, and in 1305 was given £200 to pay them off.
 She was also given Grovebury Priory in Bedfordshire to manage, holding this until her death.

 Mary was unsuccessful in obtaining high office in the order, whereas Eleanor of Brittany became abbess at Fontevrault in 1304.
-The papal bull Periculoso was read at Amesbury in 1303, requiring nuns to remain within their religious establishments, but Mary's travels do not appear to have been affected.
+The papal decretal Periculoso was read at Amesbury in 1303, requiring nuns to remain within their religious establishments, but Mary's travels do not appear to have been affected.
 She went on numerous pilgrimages, including one to Canterbury, and continued to visit court, with a retinue of up to twenty-four horses, sometimes with fellow nuns.
 Soon after 1313, her role as visitor was removed.
 In 1317, Mary's brother Edward, by now King Edward II, asked Eleanor to restore her to the post, but his request was refused.
 But Mary persevered and obtained a papal mandate requiring her reinstatement, which Eleanor appears to have obeyed.